Rokucraft/RokuWiki/docs/nations/air/council.md

 ## Overview of the Council System

-The Air Collective is divided into 3 locations:
+The Air Collective is divided into 4 locations:

+- Eastern Air Temple
 - Southern Air Temple
 - Western Air Temple
 - Gyantse Village